Lion’s Mane Jelly (Cyanea capillata)

 Lion’s mane jelly on the beach (photo credit: Katie Corliss)

 Description: Lion’s mane jellies typically have a red-brown bell but can also look yellow or pink.
-Sometimes they appear one solid color but other can appear with stripes or a different central vs outer color on the bell.
+Sometimes they appear one solid color but others can appear with stripes or a different central vs outer color on the bell.
 They have many long tentacles that look bushy or shaggy in the water.
-Lion’s mane are the largest species of jelly in the world, typically around 50 cm across the bell, with tentacles around 3 m long, but they have been known to grow as large as 2.5 m across and 36 m long!
+Lion’s manes are the largest species of jelly in the world, typically around 50 cm across the bell, with tentacles around 3 m long, but they have been known to grow as large as 2.5 m across and 36 m long!

 Diet: This large species feeds on small animals including zooplankton, crustaceans, fish, and other jellies.